 At a glance

-- The commitments of the Gothenburg Protocol for 2020 are expected to be met.
+- The commitments of the Gothenburg Protocol for 2020 are achieved on average.

 - Safely meeting the commitments of the European NEC) Directive for 2030, is a challenge for the German environmental policy.

 - Ammonia emissions must be reduced significantly to achieve this.

 The indicator is based on the trend of five different pollutants (index) from different sources.
 Ammonia (NH3) mainly comes from agriculture through livestock farming and fertilisation.
 Nitrogen oxides (NOx) and sulphur dioxide (SO2) are mainly produced by combustion processes in power stations and engines.
 Non-methane volatile organic compounds (NMVOCs) mainly arise from the use of solvents in industrial processes.
 Fine particulate matter with a particle size of less than 2.5 micrometres (PM2.5) is derived from combustion processes in households, road transport and agriculture.